NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Before the summit glory or the grinding approach, before the alpine start, the tired legs, the cold hands, the falling rock, big summit bids start as an idea, hard and simple as a pebble: There is a mountain.
+Before the summit glory or the grinding approach, before the alpine start, the tired legs, the cold hands, the falling rock, big summit bids start as an idea, hard and simple as a pebble.
+There is a mountain.
 There is me.
 Let’s see what happens when we put them together.

 Somewhere along the way, standing atop a mountain became the full expression of human ambition.
 There’s glory to be mined from thin air, character to be forged on scree fields, and that rare metallic taste of fear and accomplishment when there isn’t another step between you and the sky.
 In short, it’s hero work.

-This experience all comes together on Wyoming’s Grand Teton like nowhere else.
-The 13,770-foot peak is arguably the country’s most aesthetic, attracting hikers who want something big, something that will stretch the comfort zone, and something that will introduce them to the world of vertical rock in a way that feels equal parts epic and accessible.
+The 13,770-foot peak is arguable the country’s most aesthetic, attracting hikers who want something big, something that will stretch their comfort zone, and something that will introduce them to the world of vertical rock in a way that feels equal parts epic and accessible.

 Climbing the Grand starts with a hike befitting the crown of the range.
 Pine forests give way to open meadows where wildflowers fold into the greenery as you switchback above the Snake River, the valley floor fading into summer haze.
 Boulders the size of tiny houses spill across the way around mile 5.
 And then you break free of treeline and enter a world where talus and scree reign.
 As the youngest subrange in the Rockies, the Tetons are all hard angles.
 And none is more impressive or charismatic than the Grand.
 From high camp at 11,200 feet, you can feel the summit, even as its own walls keep it hidden from sight.